Oshini1202/Financial-Calculator-JavaFx/README.md

   4. Mortgage

  In addition to this the software contains a help view that will contain instructions and guidance to the user on how to use the software.

+* Used technologies :- Java , JavaFx
+* Used IDE :- Intellij Idea